How to Differentiate Between Back Pain and Hip Pain?

 - Trochanteric bursitis: Inflammation of the bursa in the hip area.

-- Tendonitis: Often triggered by overuse or unhealthy movement patterns.
+- Tendonitis: Often Triggered by Overload or Unhealthy Movement Patterns.

 Differences in pain presentation